-Staff at the scene of the incident to contact First Aid Officer - this may be mobile phone or student runner, whichever is the quickest.
-Students should be made comfortable but movement should be absolutely minimized until a trained First Aid person is on the scene.
+- Staff at the scene of the incident to assess the situation and if necessary contact the emergency services.
+They then need to contact the First Aid Officer this may be a mobile phone or student runner, whichever is the quickest.
+Students should be made comfortable but movement should be absolutely minimized until a trained First Aid person is on the scene. - 2.
+First Aid Officer to assess the situation and inform the Health and Safety Officer if the emergency services have been called.

-- 2. First Aid Officer to assess the situation and should the emergency services be required should then inform by phone the Health and Safety Officer - 3.
-Health and Safety Officer/Site Manager will generally concur with the assessment of the First Aid Officer and will authorize the emergency services being called. - 4.
-H & S Officer/Site Manager will inform by phone the Head Teacher to outline the incident so far.
-H & S Officer will also phone Caretaker on duty to unlock the gates for the emergency services and to remain on the yard - 5.
-Head Teacher instructs Head Teacher's P.A. to inform all SMT of the situation.
-Operations to inform Office Manager. - 6.
-SMT responsible for gates during Fire Evacuation should be in attendance at the gates for the arrival of the emergency services - 7.
-Pastoral AHT should inform their appropriate HOLs who will then be able to allay rumours around the College through their staff - 8.
-First Aid Officer to contact: - Admin Office to acquire sims details of the injured party Office Staff to deliver to site of injured party - Parent/Carer of the injured party to ensure they can meet the injured party at the Hospital - Health and Safety Officer/Site Manager ensures the injured party is accompanied to Hospital by the most appropriate member of staff with SIMS information - 10.
+- 3. H&S Officer/Site Manager will inform the Headteacher to outline the incident so far.
+H&S Officer will also phone Caretaker on duty to unlock the gates for the emergency services and to remain on the yard. - 4.
+The H&S Officer informs the Office Manager. - 5.
+SLT responsible for gates during Fire Evacuation should be in attendance at the gates for the arrival of the emergency services or PE staff if available - 6.
+Pastoral AHT should inform their appropriate HOLs who will then be able to allay rumours around the College through their staff - 7.
+First Aid Officer or another member of staff present to contact: - Admin Office to acquire arbor details of the injured party Office Staff to deliver to site of injured party - Parent/Carer of the injured party to ensure they can meet the injured party at the Hospital - 8.
+SLT ensures the injured party is accompanied to hospital by the most appropriate member of staff with Arbor information - 9.
 Line Managers need to stand in for key staff when they are absent

-First Aid Officer - alternative personnel always available on site Health and Safety Officer/Site Manager - Operations Manager Head Teacher - First DHT Head Teacher's PA - Operations Manager/Office Manager Pastoral Leader - Learning Coach Caretaker - always on site
+First Aid Officer - alternative personnel always available on site Health and Safety Officer/Site Manager - SLT Headteacher - First DHT Pastoral Leader - Learning Coach Caretaker - always on site